Swasth-Apps/healthcoach-help/src/pages/coach/topics/edit-program.md

   - slug: topics/invite-users
     title: Invite Users
 ---
-Edit program is an in-app functionality availing which the coach can edit the details of a program after creating the same.
+Edit Program is an in-app functionality using which the coach can edit the details of a program after creating the same.

-Whether you want to change the name of a program or some other piece- the "edit program" comes in handy.
+Whether you want to change the name of a program or some other piece- the "Edit Program" comes in handy.

 ![Edit Program](/img/edit-program-i.png "Edit Program")

 To edit a program,

 * Click on the settings (three dots shown on the top right corner) of the Program.
 * The app will present you with three options- Add Co-Coach, Edit Program, and Delete Program.
 * Click on the "edit program" button, and the app will redirect you to the "Edit Program" page.
 * The section has four stages- Name, Details, Payment, and Confirm.

 ![Edit Program](/img/edit-program-name-i.png "Edit Program")